mvitez/thnets/README.md

 Makes the loaded network suitable for images bigger of the eye size.

-### void THUseSpatialConvolutionMM(THNETWORK *network, int nn_on)
+### void THUseSpatialConvolutionMM(THNETWORK *network, int nn_type)

-Changes every occurrence of SpatialConvolution in the network to SpatialConvolutionMM (nn_on=1) or viceversa (nn_on=0).
+Changes every occurrence of SpatialConvolution in the network to SpatialConvolutionMM (nn_type>0) or viceversa (nn_type=0).
-SpatialConvolutionMM module swith padW or padH different of 0 will not be changed, as the SpatialConvolution module does not support them.
+SpatialConvolutionMM modules with padW or padH different of 0 will not be changed to SpatialConvolution, as the SpatialConvolution module does not support them.
+If nn_type=2 and supported (currently only on ARM), it will use virtual MM, which takes much less memory.

 ### THNETWORK *THCreateCudaNetwork(THNETWORK *net)